I have been answering this charge for decades, since Jesuit priests first made it to me in South Asia in the early 1980s.

 "‘Finally the Immaculate Virgin, preserved free from all stain of original sin, when the course of her earthly life was finished, was taken up body and soul into heavenly glory, and exalted by the Lord as Queen over all things, so that she might be the more fully conformed to her Son ...’
 The Assumption of the Blessed Virgin is a singular participation in her Son’s Resurrection ...
 ‘In giving birth you kept your virginity...
 You conceived the living God and, by your prayers, will deliver our souls from death’ (Byzantine Liturgy, Troparion, Feast of the Dormition, August 15th.)”
 (New Catholic Catechism, 966).

-When studying Roman Catholicism, I have gone to the top, to the truly authoritative voices.
-I have read Catholic apologists by the dozens, but I don’t need to have Rome’s doctrines filtered for me by some Catholic apologist.
+When studying Roman Catholicism, I have gone to the top, to the most authoritative voices.
+I have read Catholic apologists, but I don’t need to have Rome’s doctrines filtered for me by them.
 Letting a Catholic apologist "explain" Catholicism is a kin to letting a political "spin doctor" explain a presidential speech.
 I will hear it and understand it for myself, thank you.

 2. I HAVE AN UNCTION FROM GOD AND I CAN THEREFORE JUDGE AND INTERPRET DOCTRINE.

-Those who challenge me that I cannot properly reject Roman Catholicism because (they allege) I don’t understand it (in spite of the fact that I have diligently studied its official writings) are the same ones who have rejected Baptist doctrine and speak against it.
-Apparently, they are capable of understanding and rejecting Baptist doctrine, but somehow I am not to be given that same power.
+Those who claim that I cannot properly reject Roman Catholicism because (they allege) I don’t understand it (in spite of the fact that I have studied its official writings) are the same ones who have rejected Baptist doctrine and speak against it.
+Apparently, they are capable of understanding and rejecting Baptist doctrine, but I am not to be given that same privilege in regard to Catholic doctrine.

 My sole authority in faith and practice is the Bible.
 That is the measuring rule that God has given me.
-It is able to make "the man of God perfect, throughly furnished unto all good works" (2 Timothy 3:16-17).
-I will therefore use the Bible to test every doctrine, and the doctrine that is contrary to the Bible I will reject.
+The Scripture is able to make "the man of God perfect, throughly furnished unto all good works" (2 Timothy 3:16-17).
+I will therefore use the Scripture to test every doctrine, and I will reject doctrine that is contrary to the Bible.
 Having examined Roman Catholicism by this ABSOLUTE STANDARD, I have rejected it as gross error.
-As a faithful preacher, therefore, I must warn people of this false system.
+As a God-called preacher, therefore, I must warn people of this false system.
 This is not hatred.
 This is not anger and bitterness.
 This is not jealousy.
 This is not ignorance.
 This is not sectarianism.
-This is obedience to Almighty God.
+This is obedience to the Word of Almighty God.

 The following important observations were made in 1851: